futurecolors/fc.tape/README.md

 ### windTo

 Wind to specific frame, skipping intermediate frames.
-If `gradually` is set to `true` this transitions takes `frameChangeDuration` milliseconds.
+If `smooth` is set to `true` this transitions takes `frameChangeDuration` milliseconds.

 ```js